Visiting at all North Wales hospitals is currently suspended to help prevent the spread of COVID-19.

-The new policy forms part of our ambition to make our inpatient wards more carer friendly by giving relatives, friends and carers the chance to spend more time with the patient they are visiting at a time that suits them.
+The policy forms part of our ambition to make our inpatient wards more carer friendly by giving relatives, friends and carers the chance to spend more time with the patient they are visiting at a time that suits them.
 The policy promotes family, carers and friends playing an active role in patients’ care while they are in hospital.

 It is widely believed that support from friends, family or carers has a positive impact on a patient’s recovery, and this is particularly true for patients with dementia.
 Open visiting provides opportunity for carers to spend more time with their loved one, and where appropriate be actively involved in their care during what can be a stressful and confusing time.